 Average speed: 67Mbps download, 17Mbps upload

 Contract terms and lengths are the same as with the monthly plans; all that differs is the payment method.
 It’s worth noting that the total price difference between 11Mbps and 36Mbps connections is just £16, with the latter representing far better value if it’s available.

-As part of the Openreach network, Origin broadband requires an active phone line to connect.
-You won’t be able to sign up for broadband-only packages without a phone line can also be installed if needed for a fee.
+As part of the Openreach network, Origin broadband requires an active phone line.
+You won’t be able to sign up for broadband-only packages without one, though a phone line can also be installed if needed for a fee.

 As above, plus 500 international minutes to 36 of the most common destination countries.

 Anonymous call reject

-You won’t find many freebies or extras to speak of, but Origin offers do include a free ‘all-in-one hub’, the Asus DSL-N16 router.
-This will do the job for most households, including four Ethernet ports supporting multiple hardwired connections simultaneously.
+You won’t find many freebies or extras to speak of, but Origin offers do include a free Asus DSL-N16 router.
+This will do the job for most households, with four Ethernet ports supporting multiple hardwired connections simultaneously.
 This is posted out for free, and new customers can expect to be up and running within 14 days without any need for an engineer to come out.

-Origin fibre broadband speeds will vary depending on your location, household size, number of connected devices and distance from the nearest pavement exchange box.
-The average speeds listed above as a guide, but keep in mind that your mileage may vary depending on the time of day and how many users are accessing the network.
+Origin broadband speeds will vary depending on your location, household size, number of connected devices and distance from the nearest pavement exchange box.
+The average speeds listed above are a rough guide, but these figures may vary depending on the time of day and how many users are accessing the network.
 It’s notable that Origin doesn’t use traffic management, which should ensure consistent speeds without any artificial slowdown.